 Glenlothian Farm is home to a range of over 20 species of farm animals, birds and rare species.
-We are one of the few animal education parks in New Zealand to have the Bennetts Wallabies and Himalayan Tahr.
+We are one of the few animal education parks in New Zealand to have the Bennetts Wallabies.

 Located in West Melton, our petting farm is ideal for families, private groups, picnics and birthday parties and rest home or preschool outings.